 Lucretia McMurtrie married in November of 1900 to Henry Sturgis Bush.
 After their marriage, they lived in Brookline.

 During the 1906-1907 winter season, she was living elsewhere and 170 Marlborough was the home of cotton broker and manufacturer Charles Bean Amory and his wife Lillie (Clapp) Amory, and their son, John Austin Amory.
-In 1905, they had lived in Milton.
+They also maintained a residence, Treetops, in Readville/Milton, where they had lived during the previous season.
 They had moved to 178 Marlborough by the next season.

 By the 1907-1908 winter season, Mary McMurtrie was living at 170 Marlborough once again.
 In January of 1908, she married architect James Cleveland Hopkins, They lived at 170 Marlborough after their marriage and also maintained a home in Dover.